Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Irukandji Shark & Ray Encounters is a unique interactive aquarium that allows visitors to experience ocean life and interact with the sharks and stingrays.
 Have a close encounter in the water with up to 190 Sharks and Rays.

 As well as meeting the sharks and rays, you’ll also get to interact with them in their world by feeding them with special feeding sticks and patting them softly on their backs.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Irukandji Shark & Ray Encounters.
+For more information, read the Newy with Kids review of Irukandji Shark & Ray Encounters.

 Myuna Bay Rest Area